voschezang/coding-handbook/style-guide.md

   - Solutions may be [insightful](https://www.hillelwayne.com/post/cleverness/) but be careful with assumptions and constraints.
 - First solve the problem (e.g. proof that specification is correct), then write code.
 - *Low* level code changes more often than *high* level code.
-    - E.g. a change in an interface requires a change in the implementation but not the vice versa.
+    - A change in an interface requires a change in the implementation but not the vice versa.
-- *Generic* code changes more frequently than *specific* code.
+- *Generic* code changes less frequently than *specific* code.
   - E.g. linear algebra libraries are unaffected by changes in consumer preferences.
 - Interfaces should be backwards compatible.
 Otherwise create a new interface.
 Only if that is not possible, break the interface and update all implementations.
     - Design for [replacement](https://martinfowler.com/bliki/SacrificialArchitecture.html) rather than reuse.